yiliansource/party-js/.github/CONTRIBUTING.md

 ### Reporting bugs

 As we all know, bugs are annoying.
-I am glad about any bug you might find, as it helps to make the library for stable and safer to use.
+I am glad about any bug you might find, as it helps to make the library more stable and safer to use.

 Before submitting a report, make sure you have done the following: